ThatOneRuffian/dmsg-http-cli-browser/README.md

 - Server public key management
 - Paginated server/file browsing
 - Simple UI
-- UI scales to terminal size (Optional dependency: stty)
+- UI scales to terminal size (Optional dependency: tput)

 ---
 ### ***If you like what you see and you want to see more please donate.
 Thanks!***